 After you create a topic, you can update the topic property settings for all new data written to it.
 For example, you can add partitions, change the replication factor, or change a configuration setting like the cleanup policy.

 You can assign a certain number of partitions when you create a topic, and add partitions later.
 For example, suppose you add brokers to your cluster, and you want to take advantage of the additional processing power.
 To increase the number of partitions for existing topics, run:

 --num <#> is the number of partitions to add, not the total number of partitions.

 Suppose you create a topic with the default replication factor of 1 (which is specified in the cluster properties configuration file).
 Now you want to change the replication factor to 3, so you can have two backups of topic data in case a broker goes down.
-To set the replication factor to 3 for all new data written to the topic, run:
+To set the replication factor to 3, run:

 rpk topic alter-config [TOPICS...] --set replication.factor=3

 |The replication factor can’t exceed the number of Redpanda brokers.
 If you try to set a replication factor greater than the number of brokers, the request is rejected.

 The cleanup policy determines how to clean up the partition log files when they reach a certain size:

 deletedeletes data based on age or log size.